 - Chunk charcoal.

-- Gallon plastic zip top bags or large bowl with plastic wrap.
+- Gallon resealable plastic bags or large bowl with plastic wrap.

 - Aluminum foil.

 - Digital read thermometer.

 - 1 tablespoon fresh rosemary.

 - Kosher salt.

 - Lamb rib chops, 12 (about 1 inch thick each).

 Once you've gotten your ingredients and materials together, you can finally start cooking.

 Step 1: Marinating the Lamb Chops